ibm-cloud-docs/vpc-journey/vpc-onboarding-4-provision-vpc.md

 ## Overview
 {: #vpc-provisioning-overview}

-Provisioning of a VPC can be accomplished via the IBM Cloud Portal User Interface, IBM Cloud CLI, or via Terraform.
+Provisioning of a VPC can be accomplished via the {{site.data.keyword.Bluemix_notm}} Portal User Interface, {{site.data.keyword.Bluemix_notm}} CLI, or via Terraform.
 In this deployment guide, automation via Terraform will be leveraged.

-If you are brand new to IBM Cloud, a [video](https://www.youtube.com/watch?v=pGLgtB193cI) showing how to use Portal UI to create a VPC may be a good first step to orient yourself around some of the concepts.
+If you are brand new to {{site.data.keyword.Bluemix_notm}}, a [video](https://www.youtube.com/watch?v=pGLgtB193cI) showing how to use Portal UI to create a VPC may be a good first step to orient yourself around some of the concepts.
 However, as you start to create multiple VPCs and want to leverage consistent repeatable patterns, you'll find Terrform automation to be more efficient.
 {: tip}